MG Software.

 FeatureTrelloAsana

-ViewsBoards (kanban) as core, plus list, calendar, and timelineList, board, timeline, calendar, Gantt with five+ views standard
+ViewsBoards (kanban) as core, plus list, calendar, timeline, and dashboardList, board, timeline, calendar, Gantt, workload, and more than five views available by default

-AutomationsButler automations, powerful but limited to Trello actionsExtensive workflow rules with 100+ triggers and actions
+AutomationsButler automations with rules, buttons, and scheduled commands, limited to Trello actionsExtensive workflow rules with 100+ triggers and actions, including cross-project automations

-Goals & OKRNot available; external tool neededBuilt-in Goals for linking projects to business objectives
+Goals & OKRNot available; teams need an external tool for goal trackingBuilt-in Goals for linking projects to business objectives, OKR tracking, and progress measurement

 When to choose which?